On Lie's classification of nonsolvable subalgebras of vector fields on the plane: Sketch of the argument

-For algebras of type (a), all irreducible representations are one dimensional with highest weight $f(y)\partial_y$.
+For Lie algebras of type t(1), all irreducible representations are one dimensional having highest weight $f(y)\partial_y$.
 Therefore, $\mathfrak{r}$ is a solvable algebra of vector fields on a line.

-For type (b), we note that every solvable extension contains an abelian extension.
-If $V$ is a highest weight vector in this abelian extension, then

-Using this equation we find that the algebras of type (b) are extendable only if $\varepsilon \,=\, 0$.
+For type t(2), we note that every solvable extension contains an abelian extension.
+If $V$ is a highest weight vector in this abelian extension, then Using this equation, we find that the Lie algebras of type t(2) are extendable only if $\varepsilon \,=\, 0$.
 We then determine the highest weight vectors in any solvable extension whose weight --- meaning the eigenvalue of $H\,=\, [X,\, Y]$ --- is as large as possible.
-There are only two types of such weights, namely

-Working with the canonical coordinates for $Y$ we find that the radical $\mathfrak{r}$ is either abelian or it has an abelian ideal of codimension one.
+There are only two types of such weights, namely Working with the canonical coordinates for $Y$ we find that the radical $\mathfrak{r}$ is either abelian or it has an abelian ideal of codimension one.

-In the next section we prove the main result, following this outline.
+In the next section, we prove the main result, following this outline.